The Brothers of PXL Invite You to Join Us

 Saturday morning you'll want to get up for our Graybeards' Potluck Breakfast.
 We provide the eggs, you bring us your breakfast meats and other goodies, and our Graybeards and PBC cook crew will whip it up into something yummy.
 For lunch Airdale will happily stuff fat weenies into fresh buns, just for you; but if you make it out to the dedication at McKittrick, our Humbug highly recommends that you try the fare at the Penny Bar.
 Just don't over-do because back in Clamp dinner à la Airdale will be your choice of a thick ribeye steak or barbequed chicken with all the fixin's.

 As for your PBC, expect him to be treated right.
 We've taken some criticism for giving up dirty initiations.
 But we've come to the conclusion that pouring maple syrup, corn flakes or putting cow pies down a guy's shorts really doesn't tell us much about a his character, and may only teach him that we're a bunch of sadistic Adam Henrys and that Clamping is about abuse.
-Frankly, some of our most cherished members saw way worse "abuse" just preparing to go to Viet Nam or Iraq or some other place where they were called to serve the nation.
+Frankly, some of our most cherished members saw way worse "abuse" just preparing to go to Viet Nam, Afghanistan, Iraq or some other place where they were called to serve the nation.
 Whatever dirt can add to an initiation, it does little to answer the question: Does your friend have what it takes to be a true Brother of ECV?